kratisto/docs/pages/public_cloud/data_analytics/analytics/analytics_kubernetes_operator/guide.en-gb.md

 helm install -f values.yaml public-cloud-databases-operator oci://registry-1.docker.io/ovhcom/public-cloud-databases-operator --version 0.1.1
 ```

-This command will create the operator, CRDs and secrets objects.
+This command will create the operator, CRDs and secret objects.

 You can find the latest version of the helm chart on [DockerHub](https://hub.docker.com/r/ovhcom/public-cloud-databases-operator/tags).